mutur4/ctf-writeups/DarkConCTF/pwn/easy-pwn/solution.md

 *Dynamic Analysis*

-- Running the binary, we get a message `welcome to darkcon` and the next line prompts use for our name and the program exits.
+- Running the binary, we get a message `welcome to darkcon` and the next line prompts user for their name and the program exits.
 - Fuzzing the binary and providing a long string, gives us a segmentation fault therefore this means we have a buffer overflow vulnerability.
-This is because out input was passed in via `get()` function.
+This is because our input was passed in via `get()` function.

 ### Exploitation